-On a tour of the vineyard, I came to understand how the family ensures such high quality products.
+On a tour of the vineyard, I came to understand how the family ensures such high-quality products.
 First, the grapes are picked entirely by hand.
 Then, they are laid out to dry in the sun.
 Every 24 hours, they are manually stirred to ensure even drying.
-After 21 days, the grapes have shriveled and darkened.
+After 21 days, the grapes have shrivelled and darkened.
 They are then ready to be made into wine using the traditional criaderas y soleras method.
-For every ton of fresh grapes, 300 kilograms of raisins or 200 liters of must is produced.
+For every ton of fresh grapes, 300 kilograms of raisins or 200 litres of the must is produced.
 This meticulous process makes large production impossible.

 Wines that do not meet the family’s high standards for bottling are distilled into a selection of fine brandies, several of which have been developed specifically to accompany cigars, and that’s what I-COM had invited us to discover.
 Ximénez-Spínola Cigar Club Brandy is the result of distilling the winery’s already-aged wine for a further 15 to 25 years in traditional oak barrels.
 The resulting spirit balances the bitterness of a cigar with sweet notes, making them a perfect match.
 While I don’t smoke, I appreciate the time and skill that goes into making a fine brandy.
 With three varieties and an annual production limited to 350 bottles per variety, Ximénez-Spínola is certainly one of the rarest in the world.

 It’s always a pleasure to discover small producers who devote their time and energy into making a beautiful product.
 Ximénez-Spínola has been doing so for three hundred years— I hope they will for another three hundred!